kiennd/zcash-infra/README.md

 The services are organized in separate Docker Compose files:

-1. `docker-compose.zcash.yml`: Contains zcashd and lightwalletd services
-2. `docker-compose.zebra.yml`: Contains zebra (Rust implementation) and zaino (indexer) services
+1. `docker-compose.zebra.yml`: Contains zebra (Rust implementation) and zaino (indexer) services
    - Note: The Zaino image needs to be built manually before first use.